plone/training/mastering_plone/zpt_2.rst

     A foolproof way to verify your guess is to modify the template and reload the page.
 If your modification shows up you obviously found the correct file.

-2. The safest method is using :py:mod:`plone.app.debugtoolbar`.
+2. The safest method is using :mod:`plone.app.debugtoolbar`.
 We already have it in our buildout and only need to install it.
 It adds a "Debug"-Dropdown on top of the page.
 The section "Published" shows the complete path to the template that is used to render the page you are seeing.

 3. The debug session to find the template is a little more complicated.
-Since we have :py:mod:`Products.PDBDebugMode` in our buildout we can call ``/pdb`` on our page.
+Since we have :mod:`Products.PDBDebugMode` in our buildout we can call ``/pdb`` on our page.
 We cannot put a `pdb` in the templates since we do not know (yet) which template to put the `pdb` in.

-    The object that the URL points to is by default :py:obj:`self.context`.
+    The object that the URL points to is by default :obj:`self.context`.
     But the first problem is that the URL we're seeing is not the URL of the collection we want to modify.
     This is because the collection is the default page of the folder ``news``.